 Scott Trappe from Ball State University and colleagues from the Karolinska Institute studied 9 lifelong endurance athletes 80 years of age or older with 6 healthy 80 years olds who did no regular exercise.
 Aerobic capacity and muscles biopsies -done to measure levels of oxidative enzymes- were compared between the two groups.

 Trappe's article is entitled "New Records" but as amazing as these guys were aerobic wise an Englishman transposed to Canada is one rung above on the aerobic scale.
 Ed Whitlock at age 80 finished the Toronto Marathon in 3 hours and 15 minutes.Using table 2.3 from Tim Noakes's book ,4 th edition The Lore of Running this time would correspond to an estimated V02 Max of 50-55!
-See end note 1
+See end note 1.That value range corresponds to actual 02 max laboratory measurement done on Whitloc at age 70 and again at age 81.

 1) Trappe S Et al New Records in aerobic power among octogenarian lifelong endurance athletes.J.
 Applied Physiology 114.3-10 2013.